Octet (computing): Definition

 The term octet (symbol: o) is often used when the use of byte might be ambiguous.
 It is frequently used in the Request for Comments (RFC) publications of the Internet Engineering Task Force to describe storage sizes of network protocol parameters.
 The earliest example is from 1974.
 In 2000, Bob Bemer claimed to have earlier proposed the usage of the term octet for "8-bit bytes" when he headed software operations for Cie.
 Bull in France in 1965 to 1966.

-In France, French Canada and Romania, octet is used in common language instead of byte when the eight-bit sense is required; for example, a megabyte (MB) is termed a megaoctet (Mo).
+In France, French Canada and formerly in Romania, octet is used in common language instead of byte when the eight-bit sense is required; for example, a megabyte (MB) is termed a megaoctet (Mo).

 A variable-length sequence of octets, as in Abstract Syntax Notation One (ASN.1), is referred to as an octet string.

 Octad

 Historically, in Western Europe, the term octad (or octade) was used to specifically denote eight bits, a usage no longer common.
 Early examples of usage exist in British, Dutch and German sources of the 1960s and 1970s, and throughout the documentation of Philips mainframe computers.
 Similar terms are triad for a grouping of three bits and decade for ten bits.